 Many educators will agree that the best way for children to learn is to have them experience the content.
 Let’s say the topic is the Fall season.
 Reading about Nature’s changes brings you to one level of understanding.
 A Nature walk brings you to another.
 But to really experience Nature, you must envelop yourself in it.
 Breathe in the crisp air, observe each and every leaf, feel the wind blowing across your face and listen to the sound of the leaves crunching beneath your feet.
 When you experience what’s around you, you bring it within.

-Spend some time this week truly experiencing life.
+Spend some time over this holiday season truly experiencing life.
 Allow yourself to tune in to the sights and sounds of what’s around you.
 Immerse yourself in Nature.
 Listen to your body’s messages—it’s aches and pains (or lack thereof).
 What are these messages telling you?
 Once you turn your focus back inward, you begin to see the real prize in life—you!
 This prize has been waiting there all along.